 You can’t stop this process, but you can slow it down by taking care of your AirPods.
 Avoid exposing your AirPods to extreme temperatures.
 Don’t overcharge them, and don’t let them discharge entirely.

-If you have used your AirPods for more than two years, trade them with a new pair or upgrade to a more recent generation.
+If you have used your AirPods for over two years, trade them with a new pair or upgrade to a more recent generation.